 Beyond the Red Planet

 JPL's Galileo probe also studied Jupiter, entering orbit around the solar system's largest planet in 1995 and making observations for the next eight years.
-Cassini, which launched toward the Saturn system in 1997, is still sending data and images home until 2017, when the probe was deliberately hurled into Saturn on the off chance it might crash into (and contaminate) an icy moon such as Enceladus.
+Cassini, which launched toward the Saturn system in 1997, sent data and images home until 2017, when the probe was deliberately hurled into Saturn on the off chance it might crash into (and contaminate) an icy moon such as Enceladus.
 One of Cassini's most famous findings was seeing water spurting in dozens of geysers from the moon's surface.

 The lab has also led or participated in missions to study comets and asteroids.
 One such effort was Stardust, which collected particles from the tail of Comet Wild-2 in 2004 and returned them to Earth.

 The JPL-managed Deep Impact spacecraft smashed a projectile into Comet Tempel 1 in 2005, then chased down Comet Hartley 2 for an up-close look in 2010.
 And JPL's Dawn spacecraft orbited Vesta, the second-largest object in the asteroid belt, before heading off to study the belt's biggest body, the dwarf planet Ceres.